orlando-paredes-hamsho/typescript-react-redux-scaffold/README.md

 ## Contribute
 As I mentioned, this is a learning experience for myself, for this reason I would like to discourage all contributions until *at least* version 1.0.0. rolls around.

 At that point, I will encourage anybody trying to do their first contribution to open-source to give it a go.

+**Current version:** 0.1.0

+**When will you update to 1.0.0?** When the original *planned feature* list has been completed.

 *I do, however, encourage people to send me **suggestions for the Feature List** as well as **report bugs** to me on this repository.*